Discover scorpions: Scorpion Facts for Kids, Students & Adults. In-depth information on these fearsome-looking (but fascinating) invertebrates!

 Scorpion Facts: Introduction

 Scorpions are arachnids in the order Scorpiones.
-They have eight legs and their segmented bodies are covered with armored plates.
-Scorpions are armed with two formidable pincers, together with a venomous stinger located at the end of a curled tail.
+They have eight legs and segmented, armor-plated bodies.
+Scorpions are armed with two formidable pincers to the front and a venomous stinger at the end of their curled tails.

 What Type Of Animal Is A Scorpion?

 Scorpions are arachnids: members of the class Arachnida.
-Other arachnids include spiders, mites, ticks, harvestmen and solifugae (solifugae are animals that look like a cross between a spider and a scorpion).
+Other arachnids include spiders, mites, ticks, harvestmen and solifugae.

 All arachnids have 8 legs, together with an additional pair of appendages at the front of their bodies known as pedipalps.
 The scorpion’s pedipalps take the form of pincers.